abhirupbose899-web/orephia/replit.md

 ## Overview

 Orephia is a luxury women's fashion and accessories e-commerce platform that combines sophisticated design with AI-powered styling recommendations.
-The application provides a premium shopping experience with features including product browsing, wishlist management, secure checkout via Razorpay, and personalized AI styling assistance powered by OpenAI's GPT-5 model.
+The application provides a premium shopping experience with features including product browsing, wishlist management, secure checkout via Razorpay, loyalty points rewards program, and personalized AI styling assistance powered by OpenAI's GPT-5 model.

 The platform emphasizes editorial elegance inspired by premium fashion retailers like Net-a-Porter and Farfetch, featuring magazine-quality layouts, generous spacing, and a refined aesthetic using Playfair Display for headings and Poppins for body text.

+**Loyalty Points Program**: Customers earn 1 loyalty point for every ₹10 spent (calculated on final total after discounts).
+Points can be redeemed at checkout for discounts (100 points = ₹1 discount).
+All point transactions are tracked in the database with complete audit trail.

 ## User Preferences